 \subsubsection{Step 4: Estimate causal effects.}

 In this final step, we obtain the causal effect estimates.
-Since we requested short-stacking in Step~3, \texttt{ddml} shows short-stacking result which relies on the cross-fitted values of each base learner.
-In addition, the specification that corresponds to the minimum-MSE learners is listed at the beginning of the output (denoted as \texttt{opt}).
+Since we requested short-stacking in Step~3, \texttt{ddml} shows the short-stacking result which relies on the cross-fitted values of each base learner.
+In addition, the specification that corresponds to the minimum-MSE learners is listed at the beginning of the output.